 "I feel fine!
 It didn't hurt at all!
 Thank you, St. Boniface!"

-Thanks to our partners at Stryker, Johnson & Johnson/Ethicon and UCSF for helping make Nadine’s surgery successful, and allowing her to get back to being a kid again.
+Thanks to our partners at Stryker, Johnson & Johnson/Ethicon, UCSF, and USAID/ASHA for helping make Nadine’s surgery successful, and allowing her to get back to being a kid again.